 Applicants who are selected to serve as House pages will be provided with written employment confirmation.
 At that time, a packet will be provided which contains detailed information regarding the paging experience and forms that must be completed prior to the time paging begins.

 Paging is a paid position - the pay is $35 per day for each day worked.
-Before work commences, federal law requires that all employees, including pages, have a Social Security card and prove their employment eligibility.
+Before work commences, federal law requires that all employees, including pages, provide employment eligibility documentation.

 If you have questions or need this application in an alternate format, please contact your member of the House of Representatives or the Legislative Information Center at the address and telephone number provided below.